magic3007/MiniJava-Compiler/README.md

 ![image-20200511135235202](assets/image-20200511135235202.png)

-When the number of arguments exccedd 20, we have to find another way to pass the arguments because the Piglet interpreter support at most 20 arguments.
+When the number of arguments excceded 20, we have to find another way to pass the arguments because the Piglet interpreter support at most 20 arguments.
 Here is our solution.
 The first nineteen arguments are passed as usual, whereas others are stored in a new table.
 A pointer to the table is passed as the twentieth argument, as illustated in the figure.

 ![image-20200511141736110](assets/image-20200511141736110.png)